 When it comes to casinos, Northern California compares favorably with just about any other region in the United States (outside of Las Vegas, of course).
-There are no fewer than 41 tribal casinos in “NorCal” offering Californians gambling options like slots, blackjack, poker, and “California craps” and “California roulette.”
+There are no fewer than 41 tribal casinos in “NorCal” offering Californians plenty of gambling options such as slots, blackjack, poker, “California craps” and “California roulette.”

-Here’s an overview of the best Northern California casinos, including information about which big cities have them nearby, the largest properties in the region, the casino games they offer, the tribes that operate them, and more.
+Below you can find information about which big cities have them nearby, the largest properties in the region, the casino games they offer, the tribes that operate them, and much more.

 Sweepstakes casinos in California with real cash prizes